-Included in this category are groceries, health insurance, medications, credit card or student loan payments, health care, haircuts, phone service, and professional association or union dues.
+This category includes groceries, health insurance, medications, credit card or student loan payments, health care, haircuts, phone service, and professional association or union dues.

 These are expenses that you don’t need to survive and that you could trim if you had to do so.
-Included in this category are cable TV, internet, live streaming services, subscription services, gifts, health club membership, mani-pedis, massages, yoga class, dining out, entertainment, vacations, clothing, home décor, and furnishings.
-You must record every dollar you spend, including morning coffee from your favorite barista and the new tube of cotton candy pink lipstick.
+This category includes cable TV, internet, live streaming services, subscription services, gifts, health club membership, mani-pedis, massages, yoga class, dining out, entertainment, vacations, clothing, home décor, and furnishings.
+It would help if you recorded every dollar you spend, including morning coffee from your favorite barista and the new tube of cotton candy pink lipstick.

-Hopefully, at the end of the month, when you deduct your expenses from your income, you have 15-20 percent left over to allocate to paying your debt and savings.
-If that is not the case, you will need to review your expenses for how you can cut back starting with the discretionary category.
-Because you expensed every item, you can find out what your spending weaknesses are and modify your behavior.
+Hopefully, when you deduct your expenses from your income at the end of the month, you have 15-20 percent left over to allocate to paying your debt and savings.
+If that is not the case, you will need to review your expenses to cut back, starting with the discretionary category.
+Because you expensed every item, you can determine your spending weaknesses and modify your behavior.

 Try not to think of living on a budget as a punishment because it genuinely is not.
 A budget is designed to be helpful and enable you to approach your finances realistically.
 You need not cut out all the stuff you enjoy from your life.
 Try to find ways to trim spending that will not feel like a sacrifice.
 If you find you opt for live streaming most often, perhaps you can get rid of cable TV.
 If you love to read and buy several books a month, consider the library instead.